EMDK/docs/edge/source/api/MifareDesfire.md

 Disables I/O operations to the tag from IsoDep object and SAM communication.
-Also causes all blocked I/O operations on other thread to be canceled and return with MiFareDesfireExpection.On Tag lost connection needs to re-established by calling enable API in the application.
+Also causes all blocked I/O operations on other thread to be canceled and return with MiFareDesfireExpection.On Tag lost connection needs to re-established by calling enable API in the application.This is a synchronous call.

 **Returns:**